Roads End Improvement Association

 You can view a short slide presentation here to learn more about the goals of Beat The Wave and the products produced from its findings.
 The Beat the Wave results for Florence and Reedsport are available here if you are curious what the final report looks like for those towns.

-The Lincoln City version of Beat the Wave is due to be released in early 2019.
+The Lincoln City version of Beat the Wave was released in 2019.
 A series of meetings were held in Lincoln City in November and December 2018 where Meg Reed (Coastal Shores Specialist, Department of Land Conservation and Development, and Lincoln City Sr. Planner Debora Nicholson along with Emergency Preparedness Coordinator Mark Nicholson, presented the draft results of the Lincoln City version.

-Good news is aside from a few areas in Cutler City, it is possible for residents to reach safety without relying on bridges (which are likely to collapse) within the time needed to "beat the wave."
+The good news is, aside from a few areas in Cutler City, it is possible for residents to reach safety without relying on bridges (which are likely to collapse) within the time needed to "beat the wave."

 Meanwhile, the Oregon Department of Geology and Mineral Industries (DOGAMI) offers a LOT of Tsunami preparedness information on their website here.